Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

         run: dotnet test "WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj" --no-restore --verbosity normal
     ```

-- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into New File` for the suggested pipeline.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested pipeline.
 - Copilot will add the code to a new empty file, but must be saved.
 - Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.
 - Change directory to the `.github/workflows` folder`.